-A minimum of 18 credit hours

-A minimum of 6 credit hours in residence

-SOCI-1110 Introduction to Sociology

-Sociology electives-at least 15 credit hours at the 2000-level or above

-20. Bachelor of Arts, General, Three-year
+21. Bachelor of Arts, General, Three-year

-Program Advisor-Coordinator of Student Advising
+Program Advisor: The Coordinator of Student Advising

 The Bachelor of Arts (General, Three-Year) provides maximum flexibility for students who wish to pursue studies across the disciplines.
 Its flexibility allows students to meet entrance requirements to certain professional degree programs.

-Graduation Requirements:

-90 credit hours fulfilling the program requirements as specified below A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours Residency Requirements:
+- 90 credit hours fulfilling the program requirements as specified below - A passing grade in all courses presented for graduation and a minimum grade point average of 2.0 ("C") in 90 credit hours

-30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements Core Curriculum Requirements:
+- 30 credit hours within the degree, including 30 credit hours of the last 42 in the degree program - 9 credit hours of the Integrative Studies and Biblical and Theological Studies requirements

-Biblical and Theological Studies-18 credit hours as follows: BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible One of the following:
+- BTS-1110 Biblical Literature and Themes OR BTS-1120 Encountering the Bible

+- One of the following:

-BTS-2000 Introduction to Christianity
+- BTS-2000 Introduction to Christianity

-BTS-2550 History of Christianity
+- BTS-2550 History of Christianity

-BTS-2720 Third World Theology
+- BTS-2720 Third World Theology

-BTS-2750 Introduction to Christian Ethics
+- BTS-2750 Introduction to Christian Ethics

-Twelve credit hours of electives in Biblical and Theological Studies
+- Twelve credit hours of electives in Biblical and Theological Studies

-Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above
+- Integrative Studies-6 credit hours, including a minimum of 3 credit hours at the 3000-level or above

-Humanities-6 credit hours
+- Humanities-6 credit hours

-Social Science-6 credit hours
+- Social Science-6 credit hours

-Science-6 credit hours
+- Science-6 credit hours

-Practicum-6 credit hours
+- Practicum-6 credit hours

-Anabaptist studies requirement-either include one of BTS-2540, BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement

-Academic writing requirement
+- Anabaptist studies requirement-either include one of BTS-2560, BTS-3770, BTS-4500 within the BTS requirement, or include one of HIST-2080, HIST-2090 within the humanities requirement Academic writing requirement

 General electives: As required to reach a total of 90 credit hours, but chosen so as to include at least thirty credit hours drawn from two subject fields other than Biblical and Theological Studies, including a minimum of twelve credit hours from each of the two subject fields.

-Degree Regulations:

-A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
-A course may
+1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor.

-- simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
-This program requires a minimum of forty-two hours at the 2000-level or above.
+- 2. This program requires a minimum of forty-two hours at the 2000-level or above.
 Thus only forty-eight credit hours of 1000-level courses can count toward this program. - 3.
 This program may include a maximum of nine credit hours of practical skills courses (e.g., applied music, music ensemble, theatre ensemble, peace skills, media skills), and a maximum of nine credit hours of practicum. - 4.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields.
 A maximum of three credit hours of practical skills courses may be used toward a subject field.
 The remaining three credit hours must be drawn from other courses within the subject field. - 5.
 The course distribution must include at least six credit hours of course work in a minimum of three subject fields. - 6.
 This degree permits considerable choice in general electives.
 The student will be the primary architect of the educational program created out of those electives.
 Normally, before registering for the second year, the student in consultation with the program advisor will complete an Academic Plan.
 In the Academic Plan the student will outline his or her academic objectives with a list of courses by which those objectives will be achieved.
 The student may take either of two directions: (i) tailor a program to meet the entrance requirements of a professional degree the student intends to pursue, or (ii) outline an interdisciplinary program for the exploration of the student's particular interests.
-20. Certificates Program Advisor-Coordinator of Student Advising 20.1.
-Certificate in General Studies, One-Year Requirements: A minimum of 24 credit hours, including 3 credit hours in Biblical and Theological Studies.
-Regulations: